Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/20221018/index.md

 Actual thinkers seek other thinkers in order to grow through the permutations of thought.
 It is engagement with and development of the subject that matters not the possession of a particular viewpoint.
 If a particular endeavor is dominated by a single personality, a thought leader, this is a red flag for centralized and homogenous thinking.

+This are just initial thoughts and I will be adding further material on ...

 ## Semantic Shift

 References on how crypto culture shifts the meaning of terms to be inserted here